Cost variances

 In this case, the system's handling of the accounting component will be:

-• Once the landed cost has been posted, the system will create a cost variance journal since it recognises that the product was sold into negative inventory.
+- Once the PO is receipted or the landed cost has been posted (for foreign currency POs), the system will create a cost variance journal since it recognises that the product was sold into negative inventory.
 The journal will be coded to the Cost Variance Calculations GL mapping (see below) on Xero.
 Typically, this GL is part of the cost of goods sold reporting group.
 Note, if the Cost Variance GL mapping is not entered, then the cost variance journal will not be sent to Xero.

-• The zero cost sold is re-balanced by the cost variance journal
+- The zero valued COGS will be re-balanced by the creation of the cost variance journal.

 Non-diminishing products sold into negative stock qty

-By default, the cost of goods sold for non-diminishing products sends to Xero.
-To turn off this behavior, go to Xero integration settings page.
+By default, the cost of goods sold for non-diminishing products do not send to Xero.
+To enable this behavior, go to Xero integration settings page.

 In even of a non-diminishing product is sold below zero stock qty, and with an overriding non-dim cost that has set on the sales order, the system will attempt to calculate the cost variance for this transaction.